aws/aws-fpga/sdk/linux_kernel_drivers/edma/edma_README.md

 **Q: How do i know that last write did go to the FPGA?**

-For performance optimization a write() call returns after the data has been copied to the kernel space.
+For performance optimization, a write() call returns after the data has been copied to the kernel space.
 The only way to make sure the CL has processed the data is by calling fsync(). fsync() is a blocking call that will return only after all the data in the kernel transient buffers is written.

 **Q: What will happen if the CL is not able to accept all write data? **

-In this case, the EDMA will stop writing and drainingthe transient buffer, eventually causing the process that uses this particular queue to stall on a future write()/pwrite() command.
+In this case, the EDMA will stop writing and drain the transient buffer, eventually causing the process that uses this particular queue to stall on a future write()/pwrite() command.
 Paramount to note that this will not block the PCIe and other instance MMIO access to the CL through PCIe BAR will go through, as well EDMA for other queues.